-Explore phrasal verbs
+Explore phrasal verbs (2)

 - 4 Look at the highlighted words in the text.
 Match the phrasal verbs (1-5) with the definitions (a-e).

-- 1 bring down a build
+- 1 bring down

-- 2 keep on b cut so it falls to the ground
+- down a build on b cut so it falls to the ground

+- 2 keep on

+- reduce/make smaller

-- 3 put up4 knock downd fall to the ground
+- 3 put up4 knock down

+- d fall to the ground

-- 5 cut down e continue
+- 5 cut down

+- e continue

-- Vocabulary Bank • page 133
+- Vocabulary bank page 133

-- 5 Make notes about the questions. - 1 Why is renewable energy important for our world? - 2 What renewable energy is used in Romania? - 3 What do you do to save energy at home or at school? - 6 Ask and answer the questions in Exercise 5 with your partner.
+- 5 Make notes about the questions. - 1 Why is renewable energy important for our world? - 2 What renewable energy is used in Romania? - 3 What do you do to save energy at home or at school? - 6 Ask and answer the questions in Exercise 5 with a partner.
 Use your notes to help you.

-The USA has several renewable energy projects.
+The USA The USA has several renewable energy projects.
 A lot of power stations use biomass to produce energy.
 Biomass is anything natural - plants and trees mostly - and it can be used to produce electricity.
 In a recent storm in Minnesota, over 3,000 trees were knocked down by strong winds.
 The wood from the trees was burned to produce energy.
 The state also wants to cut down 40,000 more trees because they are diseased.
 Of course, new trees are planted in place of the old ones, which also helps the environment.

 Australia It's certainly sunny in Australia.
-The country gets more than 3,500 hours of sunlight a year - that's ten hours a day - and solar energy is big business.
+The country gets more than 3,500 hours of sunlight a year - that's ten hours a day and solar energy is big business.
 Australia has spent a lot of money on solar energy.
 Solar panels power houses, schools, businesses and factories all over the country.
-About a quarter of all homes in South Australia use solar power.
+One in four homes in Australia uses solar power.
 Australian solar power has brought down the country's energy bills and has had a very positive environmental effect.
 If Australia keeps on spending money on energy, it is thought that by 2030, 50% of Australia's energy could come from renewable sources.

-The UK Everyone knows that in the UK it's not sunny very often!
+Everyone knows that in the UK it's not sunny very often!
 Britain only gets between 1,200 and 1,600 hours of sunlight a year.
 So it's clear that solar power isn't big in Britain.
 But Britain has other renewable sources that can produce energy.
 It's an island so the British government is taking advantage of the often windy conditions and is putting up wind farms off its coasts.
-In Cumbria, in the north-west of England, enough energy is produced by more than 100 turbines to power over 320,000 homes.
-On the other side of the country, there is a wind farm with 88 wind turbines off the coast of Norfolk.
+In Cumbria, in the north-west of England, enough energy is produced by 87 wind turbines to power almost 600,000 homes.
+Moreover, the UK has the largest offshore wind farm in the world, which is located off the coast of Yorkshire.